- Malta, Greece, Cyprus, and Portugal are some of the easiest countries to immigrate to in 2026.

 The process is efficient and offers quick access to the country’s relaxed lifestyle, making it an attractive destination for those seeking legal residency in Europe.

 Cyprus’s tax system further adds to its appeal.
-There is no gift, inheritance, or capital gains tax on foreign assets, and a low corporate tax rate of 12.5%, making it ideal for entrepreneurs, investors, and skilled professionals looking to protect their wealth.
+There is no gift, inheritance, or capital gains tax on foreign assets, and a low corporate tax rate of 12.5%, making it ideal for entrepreneurs, investors, and professionals looking to expand their wealth.

 4. Portugal

-The Portugal Golden Visa program requires a €250,000 investment and offers visa-free travel within the Schengen Area.
+The Portugal Golden Visa program requires a €250,000 investment and offers visa-free travel within the Schengen Area, like the other Portuguese Visas.
 The Portugal Digital Nomad Visa (D8 visa) provides flexible residency options for remote workers and entrepreneurs.

 Portugal’s many visa options, affordable living costs, and excellent healthcare have earned it a second place in the Retirement Guide for U.S. Citizens.
-All these factors make Portugal one of the best countries to gain residency and eventually qualify for dual citizenship.
+All these factors make Portugal one of the best countries to gain residency and eventually qualify for citizenship after five years of naturalization.

 5. Spain